chiefmurph/MAUC/README.md

 ## Participate

-Think of something to visualize.
+Think of something to implement in R with respect to Greg's paper.
-Give it a name
-and create a branch with that name on your desktop.
+Suppose you want to draw a density function for loss.
+Create a branch named PlotLossDensity, say, using Github Desktop.
-Move to that branch in Githup Desktop.
+Move to that branch.
+Do something and commit your changes.
 Submit a pull request.
 If I accept,
-then people visiting this site will see that someone is working on "EnhanceFigure1", for example.
+then people visiting this site will see that someone is working on "PlotLossDensity."
-If another person also wants to enhance Figure 1, he/she should coordinate with you.
+If another person also wants to plot a loss density, he/she will see your branch (hopefully) and coordinate with you.

-Play around with some code to create your visualization.
-Submit more pull requests.
-Keep submitting them until you are done.
-This way, anyone who may want to jump in on the development can stay up to speed.
-Easiest way to stay up to speed?
-Sync (Github Desktop) or Pull (RStudio) often.
+(This pull request step is optional but helps avoid merge conflicts.
+See below.)

 ## ... or Don't Participate